ardell/Monitor-Training-Guide/README.markdown

   - Ask "any more changes on drums?" and tweak as appropriate
 2. Click to Drummer.
 Then click to everyone else (Bassist, EG, Keys, Lead, BG Vox)
 3. Bass to Bassist.
 Then bass to everyone else (Drummer, EG, Keys, Lead, BG Vox)
+  - Have the drummer keep playing his groove, and have the bassist play along
   - Slowly raise the bass master fader (gain) until bassist is happy with the bass level
 	- Once again, if others request changes, ask them to please wait unless it is waaayy too loud
   - "Bass to [Drummer's name]", and tweak as appropriate